 If you require an amendment to your licence, please use the following link for more information about applications for licence amendments.

 How your licence application is processed

-Most licence-related applications made to the OEB are decided by a Delegated Authority through an efficient administrative process, without holding a hearing.
+Most licence-related applications made to the OEB are decided by a Delegated Authority, pursuant to section 6 of the Ontario Energy Board Act, 1998, through an efficient administrative process, without holding a hearing.
+For information about Delegated Authority, visit Corporate governance and reports.
 These applications are typically decided within 60-90 days from the date of their completeness.
 In some instances (for example, where the Delegated Authority intends to modify the relief sought in the application), the applicant will be given an opportunity to provide final comments for the Delegated Authority’s further consideration, prior to the issuance of a Decision and Order.